UKCloud/documentation/articles/azure/azs-how-create-azure-group.md

 ---
-title: How to grant users access to UKCloud for Microsoft Azure | UKCloud Ltd
+title: How to create an Azure user group | UKCloud Ltd
 description: Describes how to apply the appropriate Azure Stack permissions to your UKCloud for Microsoft Azure users
 services: azure
 author: Sue Highmoor